bootphon/XLingCorrelation/specs.md

 ## Architecture

 ### Data
+/!\ **names have to be aammdd.cha !!!** /!\ (not the case in Lyon)

 *in lang/corpus/*
-- cha_files
+- cha_files: ordered as child/age.cha
-- full_corpus/ortholines.txt, phono.txt, gold.txt, tags.txt, prepared_phoneme.txt, prepared_syllables.txt
+- full_corpus/selected.txt, ortholines.txt, phono.txt, gold.txt, tags.txt, prepared_phoneme.txt, prepared_syllables.txt
 - by_child/child_name/*same as in full_corpus*
 - by_age/age/*same as in full_corpus*